Note 2 - Significant Accounting Policies |

 Significant accounting policies, estimates and judgments

 The preparation of the consolidated financial statements requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of revenue and expenses during the reporting period.
 Actual outcomes could differ from those estimates.
 The consolidated financial statements contain estimates, which by their nature, are uncertain.
+The impacts of such estimates are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
+The estimates and underlying assumptions are reviewed on a regular basis.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised and in any future periods affected.

 (d)